alefisico/coffea4bees/README.md

 ```
 voms-proxy-init -rfc -voms cms --valid 168:00
 ```

+### How to run the src files

+To be used inside CMSSW.
+More info later.

 ## How to contribute

 If you want to submit your changes to the code to the **main repository** (aka cms-cmu gitlab user) it is highly recommended to first fork this repository to your user.